How to Get ONC Health IT Certification: Criteria & Requirements

 OpenID Connect (OIDC) and OAuth 2.0 are both protocols that provide a framework for authorization and authentication for web and mobile applications.

-OAuth 2.0 is primarily an authorization framework that allows third-party applications to access a user’s data without providing access to the user’s password.
+OAuth 2.0 is primarily an authorization framework that allows third-party applications to access a user’s data without requiring the user to provide their password.
 It enables a user to grant a third-party application access to their resources stored on another service, such as Facebook or Google, without giving the application their password.

-OAuth 2.0 provides authorization by issuing an access token to the client after the user grants permission to the application.
+OAuth 2.0 provides authorization by issuing an access token to the client after the user grants the application permission.
 The access token is used to authenticate the client to access protected resources on the user’s behalf.

-OpenID Connect is built on top of OAuth 2.0 and provides authentication as well as authorization.
+OpenID Connect is built on top of OAuth 2.0 and provides both authentication and authorization.
 It allows a user to authenticate with an application using their existing login credentials from a trusted identity provider (IdP) such as Google or Facebook.
-OpenID Connect provides an identity layer on top of OAuth 2.0 and allows applications to verify the identity of a user based on the authentication performed by the IdP.
+OpenID Connect provides an identity layer on top of OAuth 2.0, allowing applications to verify a user’s identity based on the authentication performed by the IdP.

 OAuth 2.0, for example, doesn’t define how a user declares the required scopes, just that the scopes exist.
-OpenID Connect, on the other hand, describes the process of defining scopes in detail.
+OpenID Connect, on the other hand, defines scopes in detail.

 1.4 Token Refresh

 The 170.315(g)(10) criterion outlines specific requirements for initial and subsequent connections between a health IT module and an authorization server.
-For first-time connections, the authorization server must issue a refresh token that remains valid for at least three months to applications capable of storing a client secret and securing a refresh token for native applications.
+For first-time connections, the authorization server must issue a refresh token that remains valid for at least 3 months to applications capable of storing a client secret and securing refresh tokens for native applications.

-For subsequent connections, the authorization server must issue a new refresh token that remains valid for no less than three months to applications capable of storing a client secret.
+For subsequent connections, the authorization server must issue a new refresh token that remains valid for at least 3 months to applications capable of storing a client secret.
 These refresh token requirements aim to provide patients with persistent access to their electronic health information without any additional effort.

-Health IT developers are allowed to enable patients to express their preferences for persistent access and configure the duration of access accordingly.
+Health IT developers may enable patients to express their preferences for persistent access and configure the duration of access accordingly.
 While presenting patients with options for persistent access, developers must include an option of at least three months.

 1.5 Unrestricted Resource-Type Access

-This test performs the access token decryption and performs the read-type operations on the defined resources based on the scopes defined in the token.
-Essentially, it verifies a user can access only the resources that the access token allows them to read.
-It doesn’t check if these resources are available, only the access configuration.
+This test decrypts the access token and performs read-type operations on the defined resources based on the scopes defined in the token.
+Essentially, it verifies that a user can access only the resources that the access token allows them to read.
+It doesn’t check whether these resources are available; it only checks the access configuration.
 For the test to be successful, access to unauthorized resources must be denied.

 2. Limited Access App

-This group of tests is similar to the first one, with the only difference being that in the process of authorization, it’s expected that the user will only grant access to specific resources (listed in the test parameters) but not others.
+This group of tests is similar to the first one, with the only difference being that, during authorization, it’s expected that the user will grant access only to specific resources (listed in the test parameters), not others.
 For these tests, a new access token is generated.

-The main goal of these tests is to verify if the authorization server sends the correct scopes according to the authorization request.
+The main goal of these tests is to verify that the authorization server sends the correct scopes in response to the authorization request.

 3. EHR Practitioner App